memfault/interrupt/_drafts/faster-builds.md

 every file in your firmware includes FreeRTOS or standard peripheral headers, there are probably issues to fix.

-One tool I would be wary of using or investing time in is IWYU (Include What You Use)[^6].
+One tool I would be wary of using or investing time in is Include What You Use[^6] \(or IWYU\).
 I have found that the egregious dependency issues, the ones that slow down your build by minutes, can usually be fixed by resolving just _a few_ includes or headers.
 When running IWYU, it will complain about _every file_ and will likely hide the root issues.
 I suggest investigating the `.d` files or one of the other Graphiz style tools mentioned in the post linked above.

 #### Fixing Header Dependency Issues